hlmeS/itm387k/index.md

 * [Agile BI - Whitepaper](https://goo.gl/ZVwQTf)

-## Lab 3a: Power BI - Part 1
+# Lab 3a: Power BI - Part 1

-### Status
+## Status

-In-Works, due after class 9/15
+In-Works, due 9/20

-### Intro
+## Intro

 Now that we have learned the fundamental aspects of building dashboards, it's time to use our acquired knowledge from Tableau and learn about other visualization tools, in this case, Power BI Desktop.
 You will notice that many aspects and workflow operations are very similar, the only differences lie in the execution of these workflow operators.

-### Objective
+## Objective

 Building executive dashboards with Power BI Desktop and publishing them to Power BI Online.

-### Task
+## Task

 [Google Classrom Lab Activities](https://goo.gl/RC1oGZ).

-Please load the Coffee-Chain dataset attached in Power BI Desktok.
+Please load the Coffee-Chain dataset attached in Power BI Desktop.
 For your assignment, you only need to clean up the dataset, create a data model, develop a business dashboard with at least four KPIs, upload the dashboard to Power BI Online and submit the URL on Google Classroom.

 Note: By sharing your dashboard with me (hsmidt@hawaii.edu) on Power BI Online, you can create a required link and give me permission to view.

-### Dataset
+## Dataset

 We will use the [Coffee-Chain dataset](https://goo.gl/HQbUXr).

-### Guidelines
+## Guidelines

 To complete this lab, you will essentially have to work through the following steps.
 You do not need to follow these steps point-by-point; these instructions merely provide some guidance and seed of ideation.

-#### What's occurs ultimate goal ?
+### What's occurs ultimate goal ?
 Before starting your visual explorations process, you should ask yourself:
 * What kind of dataset am I going to work with?
 What is is about?
 How large is the dataset, how detailed is it, is it properly formatted?
 * Who am I exploring the data for and what is important to that person?
   - why am doing this analysis
   - what are my KPI's of interest (types of measures, dimensions, geographic regions, and time scales)

-#### Power BI Interface
+### Power BI Interface

 * Power BI Desktop is structured like most Microsoft Office applications and should thus look familiar.
 You have your tools in your toolbar on the top and then your pages (sheets) on the bottom.
 * Power BI Desktop has three distinct views that can be selected on the left-most view pane: